 Carly: She’s Still My Daddy (2004) by Mary Boenke, TNET (The Transgender Network of PFLAG).

 This inexpensive publication produced on a copier in black-and-white with a blue cover and simple but effective illustrations was the first book for a young child that deals with a parent who is transitioning.
 It focuses on young Tommy’s reactions to his dad’s transition to Carly and can help a child understand more about this process.
-His Dad goes to a counselor and a support group, takes special pills, has electrolysis, goes away for awhile to have an operation, and gets voice lessons.
+His Dad goes to a counselor and a support group, takes special pills, has electrolysis, goes away for a while to have an operation, and gets voice lessons.
 He takes Tommy with him to a support group where he meets a man who explains that he is intersexed and another who says that he is a crossdresser once in a while.
 They even went fishing with a female-to-male transgender friend of his Dad.
 The different reactions of others and the impact on the family are discussed.
-However, at the conclusion the family is still together.
-Words that might be difficult are highlighted so that the adult reading the book to a child can explain them if necessary.
+However, at the conclusion, the family is still together.
+Words that might be difficult are highlighted so that the adult reading the book to a child can explain to them if necessary.
 The author who has a transgender child has been very active in PFLAG.
 (Ages 4-8)

 My New Mommy (2012) by Lilly Mossiano, Publish America.